tetherless-world/sdd/tutorial.md

 For example, for the CHEAR project, the Principal Investigator of each study provides a proposal document that includes a description of the study, a standard data dictionary and a standard codebook.

-We use this standard data dictionary, which provides human-readable column labels and descriptions, as well as the column names as they appear in the data, as a starting point for our Dictionary Mapping table creation.
+When available, we use this form of a standard data dictionary, which provides human-readable column labels and descriptions, as well as the column names as they appear in the data, as a starting point for our Dictionary Mapping table creation.

 If there is no standard data dictionary available, the DM should begin with the column headers from the dataset.

 Column labels and descriptions can be transferred from existing data descriptions where available, or inferred where necessary.

+An example of a Dictionary Mapping table used for annotating the Demographics table in the National Health and Nutrition Examination Survey (NHANES) is included below.

 | Column | Label | Comment | Definition | Attribute | attributeOf | Unit | Time | Entity | Role | Relation | inRelationTo | wasDerivedFrom | wasGeneratedBy | Template |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |